TheRyanMonty/ServerManagement/README.md

 ### Good routine questions:
-* Is everything that needs to be backed up, backed up or have a data replication strategy?
+1. Is everything that needs to be backed up, backed up or have a data replication strategy?
+2. Are passwords reasonable?

 ## Server setup